 Download Product Data: Click to View

 Both poured in place epoxy terrazzo and epoxy terrazzo tiles can be specified at 3/8″ thickness.
-Thinset epoxy terrazzo toppings range from 1/4″ to 3/8″ thickness, thinner and lighter weight than traditional sand cushion and bonded terrazzo toppings that can have a 2″ to 3″ overall thickness.
+Thinset epoxy terrazzo toppings range from 1/4″ to 3/8″ thickness, are thinner and lighter weight than traditional sand cushion and bonded cement terrazzo toppings that can have a 2″ to 3″ overall thickness.

 Keep in mind that despite epoxy terrazzo tiles having a 3/8″ thickness, setting material is required so the overall height would be closer to 1/2″ thickness after installation.

 One additional factor to consider is the aggregate size.
 The aggregate size will affect the overall thickness of terrazzo.
 Aggregates are sized from #00 to #8 in the terrazzo industry.
 Venetian terrazzo, the use of larger aggregates, are becoming a popular trend among designers.
 However, poured in place epoxy terrazzo may not be best suited for Venetian styles depending on how large the aggregate size is.
 Micro aggregates and standard sizes ranging from size #0 to size #2 are recommended for epoxy terrazzo designs.

 7) Design Flexibility